 Some medications have the side effect of changing the water balance within the skin.
 Medications that control blood pressure, known as diuretics, are known to have this side effect.
 Always check with a doctor or pharmacist if you are concerned a medication may contribute to dry skin.

 Every person has a unique set of genes, which determine skin characteristics like pigmentation, moisture and lipid levels.
 This means that, under identical conditions, different people will have different moisture and lipid levels in their skin.
-Fair-skinned individuals are more likely to determine dry skin than people with darker complexions.
 Additionally, diseases such as Atopic Dermatitis, Psoriasis, diabetes and ichthyosis often, but not always, have a genetic link.

 When the level of these hormones change, for instance during adolescence and menopause, the skin’s moisture balance can be affected.
 During menopause the amount of estrogen in the body is reduced, and this can result in the skin becoming dryer.
 Dry skin may also occur during pregnancy.